Find the Right ESP Platform for You: A Guide Through the Jungle of Tools

 - Create compelling content.

 Still can’t convince the boardroom?
-Add a little fear into the narrative: if you rest on your laurels, you’ll risk customer retention, loyalty and awareness to your competitors who have been collecting valuable insights — and creating personalized customer experiences — while you launched those “batch and blasts.”
+Add a little fear into the narrative: If you rest on your laurels, you’ll lose customer retention, loyalty and awareness to your competitors who have been collecting valuable insights — and creating personalized customer experiences — while you launched those “batch and blasts.”

 The Emarsys platform.